cloudedrepo/Cloud-Computing-Curricula/Content/UploadContent/README.md

-# Content
+## Uploaded Content Folder for user generated content

-Please ensure all uploaded materials and resources are placed in the content upload folder.
+Files which are uploaded to this folder are based on user generated content.